-Figure 12 shows the histogram of VDL time resolution after calibration.
+Figure 12 shows the histogram of VDL time resolution after calibration, which eliminated within-die and die-to-die variations in the converging paths and die-to-die variation in VDL.
+As mentioned above, the within-die variation in VDL is not calibrated, and hence it is not discussed in this paper.
 The time resolution varies between 1.88 ps to 13 ps, and the average is 5.66 ps.
-A possible reason of such a large variation in VDL time resolution is the vulnerability of latches under within-die variation reported in [10], since the VDL was operating at 0.8V while the nominal voltage the foundry suggested is 1.2V.
-To achieve more robust VDL time resolution, the variation-tolerant FF design presented in [10] is necessary.
+A possible reason of such a large variation in VDL time resolution is the vulnerability of latches under within-die variation reported in [12], since the VDL was operating at 0.8 V while the nominal voltage the foundry suggested is 1.2 V. To achieve more robust VDL